The constant scalar curvature K\"ahler condition is very general: Introduction

 \subsection{Acknowledgements}

-I thank Sean Paul and R\'emi Reboulet for many discussions on stability of pairs, and Harold Blum and Theo Papazachariou for helpful comments.
+I thank R\'emi Reboulet for many discussions on stability of pairs, and Harold Blum, Theo Papazachariou, Sean Paul and Junsheng Zhang for helpful comments.
 I was funded by a Royal Society University Research Fellowship (URF$\backslash$R1$\backslash$20104) for the duration of this work.